 An MSGin5G Server provides server-side functionality to assist MSGin5G Clients with the sending and receiving of messages via the MSGin5G Service to/from Application Servers and/or other MSGin5G Service endpoints on other UEs, and collect charging information from MSGin5G message.

 Functionalities of MSGin5G Server:

+- To manage MSGin5G UEs that are home to the MSGin5G Server and provides:

+- handling the registration of these MSGin5G UEs

+- handling the message initiation by these MSGin5G UEs

+- handling the message delivery to these MSGin5G UEs

-- To deliver messages to an MSGin5G Service endpoint based on the terminating MSGin5G Service ID;
+- To deliver messages to an MSGin5G Service endpoint based on the terminating MSGin5G Service ID.
+The terminating MSGin5G Service ID may be served by the same MSGin5G Server or served by another MSGin5G Server.
+If the MSGin5G Service ID is served by another MSGin5G Server, the MSGin5G Server forwards the messages to the next MSGin5G Server until it reaches to the MSGin5G Server that is the home of the terminating MSGin5G Service ID;

 - To resolve the MSGin5G Group Service ID to determine the members of the Group as specified in 3GPP TS 23.434[5];